Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Modelling biased unsharp POVM in case of multiple outcome spin measurements

+From positivity and normalization conditions we get $|\gamma| +|\lambda |\leq 1$.
+As mentioned earlier, we will consider $\lambda > 0$ from physical point of view.
+Moreover, the value of $\gamma$ characterises the `amount' of biasedness (a particular form of nonidealness) associated with the measurements.
+Hence, without any loss of generality, we also consider $\gamma \geq 0$ as `negative amount nonidealness' has no physical meaning.
+Note that negative $\gamma$ does not alter the significance of the results obtained.
+Equation (\ref{biundi}) with $\gamma = 0$ gives the aforementioned unbiased unsharp measurement.

-Now consider sharp spin-$z$ component ($J_z$) measurement on a multilevel ($2j+1$ dimension) spin system, where the possible outcomes are the eigenvalues of $J_z$ operator and are denoted by $m$ (the possible values of $m$ are $-j$, $-j+1$, $-j+2$, ..., $j-1$, $j$).
-The projectors onto the state which is a eigenstate of the sharp $J_z$ observable with eigenvalue $m$ is denoted by $P^m$.
+Now consider sharp spin-$z$ component ($J_z$) measurement on a multilevel ($2j+1$ dimensional) spin-$j$ system, where the possible outcomes are the eigenvalues of $J_z$ operator and are denoted by $m$ (the possible values of $m$ are $-j$, $-j+1$, $-j+2$, ..., $j-1$, $j$).
+The projectors onto the state which is an eigenstate of the sharp $J_z$ observable with eigenvalue $m$ is denoted by $P^m$.
 Here we generalize the effect operators corresponding to the biased unsharp POVM in the following way